bespoyasov/refactor-like-a-superhero/manuscript-en/09-functional-pipeline.md

 It's also convenient to use selectors if the UI has different representations for the same data.
 For example, in addition to the cart, the store can have a list of all available products with some of them marked as “In Cart”.

-To render such a list we can reuse already existing data, but “prepare” them in a slightly different way:
+To render such a list, we can reuse already existing data but “prepare” them in a slightly different way:

 ```js
 // We use the existing server data,